ibm-mas/gitops-demo/README.md

 It will take a few minutes to become `Healthy`.
 The remaining steps in this demonstration cover installing the Manage Manage application and its dependencies using Gitops.
 You can safely proceed with the next steps of this demonstration before this happens.

+> TODO: maybe just demo the MAS instance UI at the end once, once Manage is setup?
-> TODO: At this point, MAS is fully configured and you are able to access the admin/home dashboards, logging in with the superuser credentials.
+> TODO: At this point, MAS is fully configured and you are able to access the admin/home dashboards (https://admin.inst1.apps.masdemo1.654x.p1.openshiftapps.com/), logging in with the superuser credentials.
 > NOTE that because we are managing MAS via gitops, changes should not be made (changing configs, installing Applications etc) via the admin UI (or the REST API) as ArgoCD is responsible for managing these and making sure that they reflect the contents of the **Git Config Repo**.

 ![MAS Admin UI](docs/screenshots/17-mas-admin-ui.png)